kerem-z/ceng501-project/readme.md

 While these techniques help explain model predictions, their **faithfulness**—the degree to which the salience map accurately reflects the model's true decision-making process—remains an open challenge.

 ### 1.3 Paper Context and Research Problem
 The paper that introduces the **Salience-Guided Faithfulness Coefficient (SaCo)** addresses the problem of **faithfulness** in post-hoc explanations for ViTs.
-Specifically, it focuses on the fact that:
+Specifically, it focuses on the fact that
 - Current evaluation metrics, such as those based on cumulative perturbation, fail to properly assess the individual contributions of pixel groups with different salience levels.
 - These metrics also overlook the absolute values of salience scores, focusing only on their relative rankings, which can lead to misleading interpretations.

 **SaCo** offers a new approach by introducing a pair-wise evaluation of pixel groups based on their salience scores and comparing their impact on the model's predictions.
-The contributions of the paper include:
+The contributions of the paper include
 - Proposing a more accurate and **faithful** method for evaluating post-hoc explanations in ViTs.
 - Providing a **robust framework** to assess the true influence of different pixel groups on model predictions, setting a new standard for explainability in ViTs.
 - Demonstrating that **existing methods** often fail to distinguish between meaningful explanations and random attributions, highlighting the need for more reliable evaluation techniques.

 ### 1.4 My Goal
-The goal of this project is to:
+The goal of this project is to
 - **Reproduce the SaCo metric** as described in the paper to verify its reproducibility and reliability.
 - **Explore its application** across different datasets and model architectures to test its generalizability.
 - **Identify potential improvements** to make ViT explanations more faithful, transparent, and useful for real-world applications.